 WELCOME TO THE DEPARTMENT OF DIGITAL TECHNOLOGIES

-The Department of Digital Technologies is an exciting new department blending Computer Science, Cyber Security, Data Analytics, and Artificial Intelligence with Digital Media Design and Development, Computer Aided Design, 3D Printing, Augmented Reality, Virtual Reality and Mathematics.
-We have invested £50 million in state-of-the art facilities which will include specialist labs for Cyber Security and Digital Forensics, Software Engineering and Enterprise Networking, as well as Digital Innovation, VR/AR and 3D Motion Capture.
+The Department of Digital Technologies is an exciting department blending Computer Science, Cyber Security, Data Analytics, and Artificial Intelligence with Digital Media Design and Development, Computer Aided Design, 3D Printing, Augmented Reality, Virtual Reality and Mathematics.
+We have invested £50 million in state-of-the-art facilities which will include specialist labs for Cyber Security and Digital Forensics, Software Engineering and Enterprise Networking, as well as Digital Innovation, VR/AR and 3D Motion Capture.

 The Department has a growing portfolio of Digital Media and Computer Science Related programmes on offer.

 Our students have access to a wide range of specialist software and tools in order to gain necessary skills to develop innovative, and data-driven solutions to solve complex IT/Digital problems involved in the protection of data, systems and cyber security.

 Students will have invaluable networking opportunities with industry professionals and opportunities to work on client-based projects to increase experience and develop dynamic online professional portfolios to showcase their achievements to future employers.